 Dorothy McDonald (Secretary)

 Dorothy McDonald is the founder and manager of Achievement Bute, a voluntary organisation which promotes the full inclusion of children with disabilities in community life.
 During the past 15 years they have worked with a number of arts organisations including Giant Productions; Birds of Paradise Theatre Company; Y-Dance and RSNO collaborating to produce high quality experiential arts events for children.
 Dorothy joined the Board in 2014, becoming company secretary in 2016.
+Dorothy is a permanent Bute resident.

 Allison Harley (Trustee)